–Batman and Robin “Ch. 20: Twelvetoes” [Sunday newspaper strips 12/30/1945 to 2/3/1946]

 Batman and Robin help Superman investigate a series of mysterious bank robberies that the Man of Steel believes he himself may have committed during several strange blackouts he has suffered as an after-effect of his exposure to Kryptonite.
 The real robber is ultimately identified as a naive Russian strongman named Boris, who has been manipulated by a gang of crooks into committing the robberies on the pretext that they are are harmless publicity stunt.
 The gang is sent to prison, and Superman arranges for Boris to get a legitimate job.
 During this story Superman mentions to Batman that he writes with his right hand as Clark Kent and his left hand as Superman to help prevent anyone from discovering his secret identity by comparing his handwriting.
 Batman not only remarks on the wisdom of this strategy, but will begin doing this practice from now on (as referenced in World’s Finest Comics #60).

-–FLASHBACK: Batman saves the lives of Mr. Jones, Mrs. Jones, and their unnamed newborn baby when the brakes go out on their car on the way home from the hospital (as seen in Batman #108, Part 3).
+–FLASHBACK: From Batman #108, Part 3.
+Batman saves the lives of Mr. Jones, Mrs. Jones, and their unnamed newborn baby when the brakes go out on their car on the way home from the hospital.
 The Joneses are so grateful they promise to name their son “Batman Jones.”

 –Batman #92, Part 1